 Furthermore, publishers are creating a variety of new processes to cope in this almost entirely digital world.
 For Sam Guzik at Hearst Newspapers, this situation has sped up the steps they had already taken to make sure product and marketing teams were aligned with their colleagues in the newsroom.
 He shared that this crisis situation had helped them to cut out the unnecessary meetings in favour of focusing on the important tasks.
 This was something echoed by Lidwine Maltete:

 Somehow working in crisis mode is an incredible chance to learn how we can be more effective on a normal daily basis.Lidwine Maltete of La Nouvelle République du Centre-Ouest

 For her, the key thing will be ensuring they will be able to take these learnings into the world after coronavirus as well, and make sure they do not go back to “business as before” after the crisis.

-Four more brain snacks for the ones that read until the end
+Four more brain snacks

 From Fabio Napoli, Head of Business Digital News at RCS MediaGroup